elifserra/opaca-node-red/README.md

 ## Note:
    The last three opaca agents are created without writing code with the help of `NodeCreator` node.
 This info is just for showing power of `NodeCreator` node.
 In this way, user does not need to worry about writing code and creating custom nodes for opaca agents.

+## Multi-Input Handling in Custom Nodes

+   **Purpose:** Demonstrates a novel solution for handling multiple inputs in a single Node-RED custom node.
+   **Role in NODE-RED:** In standard Node-RED nodes, only a single input (msg.payload) can typically be processed at a time.
+This limitation can be challenging in scenarios where multiple inputs from different sources need to be processed together before executing an action.
+However, in our custom nodes, we've developed a unique solution that overcomes this limitation, enabling the processing of multiple inputs seamlessly.
+   **How It Works:** The solution leverages a Set data structure to temporarily store incoming messages `(msg.payload)` uniquely.
+It waits until all expected inputs are received before proceeding.
+Once all inputs are gathered, they are sorted and processed in the correct order, ensuring that the node's action is executed with the complete and correctly ordered data.
+   This approach not only maintains data integrity but also ensures that actions are invoked only when all necessary information is available, making it a robust solution for complex workflows.
+   **Why It’s Effective:**
+   - **Flexibility:** Allows custom nodes to manage and process multiple asynchronous inputs seamlessly, a feature not supported by standard Node-RED nodes.
+   - **Order Preservation:** Ensures that inputs are processed in the correct sequence, which is critical for certain operations.
+   - **Reliability:** Prevents partial data processing by ensuring that all required inputs are present before triggering an action.

+   This solution showcases the power and flexibility of custom nodes within Node-RED, providing capabilities beyond what standard nodes offer, and enabling the creation of more complex and reliable automation flows within the OPACA framework.

 ## Resources Directory

 ###  **Common HTML Template**